Scope (computer programming): Dynamic scope

 An even simpler implementation is the representation of dynamic variables with simple global variables.
 The local binding is performed by saving the original value in an anonymous location on the stack that is invisible to the program.
 When that binding scope terminates, the original value is restored from this location.
 In fact, dynamic scope originated in this manner.
 Early implementations of Lisp used this obvious strategy for implementing local variables, and the practice survives in some dialects which are still in use, such as GNU Emacs Lisp.
 Lexical scope was introduced into Lisp later.
 This is equivalent to the above shallow binding scheme, except that the central reference table is simply the global variable binding context, in which the current meaning of the variable is its global value.
 Maintaining global variables isn't complex.
 For instance, a symbol object can have a dedicated slot for its global value.

 Dynamic scope provides an excellent abstraction for thread-local storage, but if it is used that way it cannot be based on saving and restoring a global variable.
 A possible implementation strategy is for each variable to have a thread-local key.
 When the variable is accessed, the thread-local key is used to access the thread-local memory location (by code generated by the compiler, which knows which variables are dynamic and which are lexical).
-If the thread-local key does not exist for the calling thread, then the global location is used.
+If no thread-local key exists for the calling thread, then the global location is used.
 When a variable is locally bound, the prior value is stored in a hidden location on the stack.
 The thread-local storage is created under the variable's key, and the new value is stored there.
 Further nested overrides of the variable within that thread simply save and restore this thread-local location.
 When the initial, outermost override's context terminates, the thread-local key is deleted, exposing the global version of the variable once again to that thread.

 With referential transparency the dynamic scope is restricted to the argument stack of the current function only, and coincides with the lexical scope.

 Macro expansion

 In modern languages, macro expansion in a preprocessor is a key example of de facto dynamic scope.
 The macro language itself only transforms the source code, without resolving names, but since the expansion is done in place, when the names in the expanded text are then resolved (notably free variables), they are resolved based on where they are expanded (loosely "called"), as if dynamic scope were occurring.

-The C preprocessor, used for macro expansion, has de facto dynamic scope, as it does not do name resolution by itself and it is independent of where the macro is defined.
+The C preprocessor, used for macro expansion, has de facto dynamic scope, as it does not resolve names by itself and it is independent of where the macro is defined.
 For example, the macro: